FLSA Status: Everything You Need to Know

 - Legality compliance

 - Specific computer-related tasks (i.e. administration of database, network, and internet)

 Someone who is considered a clerical employee usually works in the office doing work that does not require physical labor, yet that doesn’t necessarily make them qualifiers for administrative exemption.
 Much of a company’s financial well-being falls on the shoulders of administrative employees because if that employee does not do well on the job, it could negatively affect the employee’s financial state.
 As stated previously, a person must routinely make sound judgment calls and important business decisions if they want to qualify for administrative exemption.

 Important questions to ask when attempting to determine if an employee qualifies for administrative exemption include:

 - How said employee’s job responsibilities influence the wellbeing of the entire company.
 An example of this is, “does the employee buy a new stapler for the office or 500 new dresses for the company clothing line?”

 - Can the employee commit their boss or company to a project or business deal that would significantly impact the company’s financial state?

 Need additional information related to FLSA Status?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.